Sermon #11 John’s Gospel

 But, if we would know Christ, there must be more than the Word of God.
 We must have the Word made effectual to us by the power and grace of God the Holy Spirit.
-Look at the text at the head of this chapter again.
+Look at our text again.
 Not only did John the Baptist have the testimony of God’s Word, he had God’s Word confirmed to him personally by the Holy Spirit. — He saw, as God said he would, “the Spirit descending and remaining on” the Lord Jesus.
 Is this not the work of God the Holy Spirit?
-Is this not exactly what he has done for us in the blessed operations of his saving grace upon us and in us?
-(See John 14:22-23; 15:26; 16:8-11, 13-15).
+Is this not exactly what he has done for us in? — (See John 14:22-23; 15:26; 16:8-11, 13-15).

 Faith in Christ